viaart/DisplayedAppSwitcher/README.md

 If during an attempt to share screen JW Library accidentally minimizes, click one of the shortcuts to bring it back.

+If Zoom crashes, it will restore itself, and rejoin the meeting as Host.
+At that moment Zoom's secondary window will take over.
+It's a good idea to be ready to tap `F9` while this is happening to prevent a random user seen.

 ## Setup

 ### JW Library